Osher-A/Osher-A/README.md

 .NET Developer
 --------------

-I've been coding for over three years.
-I started with javascript, however, after a few months, I got hooked on C#.
-I took many courses covering C# fundamentals, SQL & .Net.
-I've spent a significant amount of time building desktop applications with WPF and web apps with Blazor.
+I've been coding for more than three years, with a focus on C# development.
+I've taken various courses and learned the fundamentals of C#, .NET, and SQL.
+During this time, I've worked on numerous full-stack desktop and web applications, using a variety of .NET frameworks and more recently, Angular.

+If you're interested in seeing some of my work, feel free to check out my projects on GitHub.

+Thanks for dropping by!

 * 🌍  I'm based in Manchester England
 * ✉️  You can contact me at [oamoscovitch@gmail.com](mailto:oamoscovitch@gmail.com)
 * 🚀  I'm currently working on [International Wages Manager App.](http://github.com/Osher-A/InternationalWagesManager )
-* 🧠  I'm currently learning .Net Maui & Angular
+* 🧠  I'm currently learning Vue.js

 ### Skills